JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.1 - Lexing.md

 // TODO: context-sensitive lexing for `MagicHash`
+// Need start code and `lex` will need to take compiler
+// flags.

 Just like with our inference system in Poly, there are two systems playing together during parsing.
 The first system takes the input string and transforms it into a list of meaningful _units_ called `Tokens`.
 Tokens are things like `TokenLParen` and `TokenId String`.
 This system is called the _lexer_.
 The other system is the _parser_, which consumes tokens to construct a _parse tree_.
 In many cases, the parse tree and the abstract syntax tree of a language are not completely identical.
 This will be the case for us.